ClusterHQ/flocker/CONTRIBUTING.rst

       Practice test-driven development to ensure all code has test coverage.

     * All code must have documentation.
-      Modules, functions, classes, and methods must be documented (even if they are private).
+      Modules, functions, classes, and methods must be documented (even if they are private or nested).
       Function parameters and object attributes must be documented (even if they are private).

     * All user-facing tools must have documentation.